aaltowebapps/MobileWebAppsExamples/README.md

 ### Git
 On Debian Linux (like Ubuntu) you can install Git using the apt package manager.
 Open a terminal and paste the following code:

-    apt-get install git-core
+    sudo apt-get install git-core

 ### Ruby
-On Debian Linux (like Ubunutu) you can use the apt package manager to install Ruby:
+On Debian Linux (like Ubunutu) you can use the apt package manager to install Ruby.
+You need to install Ruby with development tools (-dev):

-    $ sudo apt-get install ruby1.9.1
+    sudo apt-get install ruby1.9.1-dev

 Note that this will install version 1.9.2 and not 1.9.1

 ## on Windows
 ###Git
 Installing Git is pretty easy.
-Just download and insall the package called [msysGit](http://code.google.com/p/msysgit/downloads/list).
+Just download and install the package called [msysGit](http://code.google.com/p/msysgit/downloads/list).

 ###Ruby
-The easiest way to install Ruby on Windows is to use the self-contained installer [RubyInstaller](http://rubyinstaller.org/).
-Just run the installer and you are done.
+1. Install Ruby **1.8.7** using [RubyInstaller](http://rubyinstaller.org/).
 If you are planning to use Ruby on Rails, you should consider the [RailsInstaller](http://railsinstaller.org/)
+2. Install [Ruby Development Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) needed for some gems
+3. Install bundler: 'gem install bundler'

+Tip: To make sure the correct Ruby version is used in command line, open command promt using the “Start command prompt with Ruby” from the Ruby 1.8.7 subfolder in Start-menu

 # Using the examples
 All the examples are contained in a single Git repository that is hosted on GitHub.
 Here you can find the instructions how to